Crime in New York City: Subway crime and shoving attacks

 Crime on the New York City Subway reached a peak in the late 1970s and early 1980s, with the city's subway having a crime rate higher than that of any other mass transit system in the world.
 During the 2000s, the subway had a lower crime rate, as crime started dropping in the 1990s.
-Since the 2010s however, crimes on the subway has been on an upward trend once again.

 Various approaches have been used to fight crime.
 A 2012 initiative by the MTA to prevent crime is to ban people who commit one in the subway system from entering it for a certain length of time.

 In the 1960s, mayor Robert Wagner ordered an increase in the Transit Police force from 1,219 to 3,100 officers.
 During the hours at which crimes most frequently occurred (between 8:00 p.m. and 4:00 a.m.), the officers went on patrol in all stations and trains.
 In response, crime rates decreased, as extensively reported by the press.